ra1028/RAReorderableLayout/README.md

 RAReorderableLayout
 =======================

-#### A UICollectionView layout whitch can move item with drag and drop.
+#### A UICollectionView layout which you can move items with drag and drop.

 ## Screen shots